Card Games in the Casino

 The first thing that many casino players think of when they picture the inside of a casino are the slot machines, because slots tend to take up the most space.
 But there are also plenty of other options when it comes to casino games.
 As you continue reading below you will find a list of popular casino card games and descriptions of each.

-The list below is extensive, but I can’t claim it to be 100% complete, as there are new games developed every day and there are obscure games that pop up now and then.
-But if you familiarize yourself with the card games on this page you won’t have any trouble finding a game to play at any casino.
+The list on this page is extensive, but I can’t claim it to be 100% complete, as there are new games developed every day and there are obscure games that pop up now and then.
+But if you familiarize yourself with the card games on this page you won’t have any trouble finding a game to play at any of our top casino sites.

 Blackjack is by far the most popular casino card game.
 Almost everyone has either played blackjack or has seen it being played, but if you need a refresher here is a quick rundown on how to play.